open-eid/SiVa/docs/siva2/interfaces.md

 The signature validation report (i.e. the validation response) for JSON and SOAP interfaces is described in the table below.
 Data types of SOAP parameters are defined in the [SiVa WSDL document](/siva/appendix/wsdl).

+Following parameter are wrapped with `validationConclusion` object which itself is wrapped with `validationReport` object

 | JSON parameter | SOAP parameter |  JSON data type | Description |
 |----------------|----------------|-----------------|-------------|
 | policy | Policy |  Object | Object containing information of the SiVa signature validation policy that was used for validation |